RCS (Rich Communication Services)

 MMS (Multimedia Messaging Service), as the name implies, allows you to send multimedia formats over text like video, audio, GIFs, and images.

-RCS includes capabilities to send media, but also plain text—so you don’t need to choose one or the other.
+RCS messaging includes capabilities to send media, but also plain text—so you don’t need to choose one or the other.

 How to use RCS messaging